molbiodiv/bcdatabaser/docs/postprocessing.md

 ## Issues with taxon names including special characters

 For a variety of downstream classifiers, names that include special characters may pose a problem.
-In this case you can execute a regular expression and substitution on your database file with the following command to replace unwanted characters:
+In this case you can execute a regular expression and substitution on your database file with the following command to replace unwanted characters.
+This regular expression covers the current issues we faced, feel free to open an issue [here](https://github.com/molbiodiv/bcdatabaser/issues) in case you encounter others.

 Change into database directory where the file ```sequences.tax.fa```  is located and execute:
 ```sh
 sed -i .bak -e "s/,\(.[^:]\)/_\1/" -e "s/,_/_/g" -e "s/;$//"  sequences.tax.fa